oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

 Code samples are licensed under the MIT license.
 See [License.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt) for details.

 Third party program Licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt).

+*Other names and brands may be claimed as the property of others.
+[Trademarks](https://www.intel.com/content/www/us/en/legal/trademarks.html)